Digital Inheritance & Legacy

 Some social media companies have a protocol in place.
 Your accounts can be deleted by an appointed contact, and some platforms also allow the option to memorialize it.
 Memorializing a social media account is usually a little easier than deleting one as it’s not so final.
 But it’s not easy for grieving loved ones who are left with your digital carriage after you’re gone.
 The procedures currently in place are complicated; they often include providing proof of identity, death, and/or relationship.
 Unfortunately, there have been many controversies and misuses of these features over time.
 So when it comes to safety, make sure to consider more options.

 To conclude, yes there are working options (coming up), but they’re not all-encompassing enough to represent your digital life.
-Myend offers a solution that is.
+Myend offers a solution that is similar and even more comprehensive.

 How can you SAFELY pass on your passwords?